bhavin192/slideshow/README.md

 Click play icon to resume.

 Click stop icon to return to sortable thumbs.

-## Todo

-Save customise delay and sort order.
+To save or open saved delay and sequence settings, click settings icon on far left.